 If you’re unsure how to design a simple hierarchy within a file-sharing platform, check out this article published by the Princeton University Library system on naming conventions and structure.

-Simply put, make your files easy to find, and don’t bury them deep within folders or it will hinder efficiency.
+Simply put, make your files easy to find, and don’t bury them deep within folders of another department like HR or Operations.

 ERG Management Software

-Now that you have all the tools and tips you need to continue your journey, all that is left for you is to take action!
+Now that you have all the tools you need to begin your journey, all that is left is to start!